If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 Garmin Montana 700i

-The Garmin Montana is a beefy handheld GPS device about the size of a thick smartphone.
-Thanks to its XL size, this GPS features an unparalleled 5-inch diagonal touch screen with impressive resolution.
+Premium PickOur premium pick, the Garmin Montana, is a beefy handheld GPS device roughly the size of a thick smartphone.
+With its XL size, this GPS boasts an unparalleled 5-inch diagonal touchscreen with impressive resolution.

 Despite this large, seemingly fragile screen, the Garmin Montana is insanely tough.
 It boasts a rugged, military-grade construction and its IPX7 rating means that it’s fully waterproof to boot.